 This Code of Conduct ("Code") applies to all members of the National Treasury Management Agency (the "Agency") and committees established pursuant to Section 5A and 5B of the National Treasury Management Agency Act 1990 (as amended) (the "Committees").
-The Code was adopted by the Agency at its meeting of 21 September 20211.
+The Code was adopted by the Agency at its meeting of 26 September 20231.
 The Code underscores the Agency's commitment to the highest standards of ethical conduct.

 While it is not possible for a set of rules or guidelines to provide for all situations that may arise, Agency and Committee members are expected to ensure that all their activities are governed by the ethical standards reflected in this Code in letter and in spirit.
+If an Agency/Committee member has any queries or doubts regarding the practical application of the requirements detailed in the Code, they should contact the Head of Compliance (or a Senior Compliance Manager).